CodingYuanLiu/Jing/document/API/api.md

     "tag": ["t", "a", "g"],
     "images": [],

-    // if taxi
     "depart_time": "2019-7-16 15:17",
     "origin": "ori",
     "destination": "dest",

-    // if takeout
     "order_time": "2019-7-16 15:17",
     "store": "store",

-    // if order
     "store": "store",

-    // if other
     "activity_time": "2019-7-16 15:17"
 }
 ```